 Of course, manufacturers and Notified Bodies must ensure that devices are brought to the market safely.
 It is also understandable that sampling should be allowed in conformity assessment of class IIa and class IIb devices (since quality systems, including design procedures, are reviewed under Annex IX).

-However, the regulation also implies that minimal (safety or performance) changes might require Notified Body review.
+However, the regulation also implies that substantial changes to the device range or QMS or minimal (safety or performance) changes might require Notified Body review or additional audits.
 Notified Bodies can request a conformity assessment for each reported design change and charge manufacturers for it.
 Consequently, as manufacturers and Notified Bodies, we are faced with:

-- An unclear threshold for safety and performance changes.
-Many changes could ‘potentially’ affect safety and performance, especially for software;
+- An unclear threshold for substantial changes to the device range or QMS and/or safety and performance changes.
+Many changes could ‘potentially’ be substantial to the QMS or affect safety and performance, especially for software;

 - An incomplete description of how a Notified Body should assess the planned change and decide whether the change requires a new conformity assessment.
 There is no support for whether the change should be reviewed or not.